 Firstly, Vetiver is highly adaptable to extreme weather conditions.
 It can thrive and survive under the prolonged drought, flood as well as extreme hot and cold weather.
 The extensive and long root of Vetiver, mentioned above, can utilize deep soil moisture supporting the survival of Vetiver grass up to 6 months under drought condition (Figure 1).
 Moreover, Vetiver grass is considered as a hydrophyte (wetland plant) due to its well-developed sclerenchyma (air cell) network.
 Consequently, Vetiver can thrive under hydroponics conditions.
 Vetiver was demonstrated to be tolerant to the complete submergence for more than 120 days (Xia et al. 2003).
-Similarly, Vetiver can survive more than 3 months under muddy water in a trial conducted in 2007 to stabilise the Mekong river bank in Cambodia (Toun Van, pers.com.).
-Under partial submergence, it can stand up to 8 months in a trial in Venezuela (Figure 3).
-Furthermore, Vetiver can stand very high temperature up to 55°C in Kuwait (Xia et al., 1999), Additionally, under frosty weather Vetiver top growth was killed but its underground growing points survived (Truong et al., 2008).
+Similarly, Vetiver can survive more than 3 months under muddy water in a trial conducted in 2007 to stabilize the Mekong riverbank in Cambodia (Toun Van, pers.com.).
+Under partial submergence, it can stand up to 8 months in a trial in Venezuela (Figure 4).
+Furthermore, Vetiver can stand very high temperature up to 55°C in Kuwait (Xia et al., 1999).
+Additionally, under frosty weather Vetiver top growth was killed but its underground growing points survived (Truong et al., 2008).
 Vetiver growth was not affected by severe frost at -11°C in Australia and it survived for a short period at -22°C in northern China.

-Figure 3.
-Vetiver survival under prolong drought (left) in Australia (note: all native plants were brown off) and submergence of 25 cm for 8 months (right) in Venezuela.
+Figure 4.
+Vetiver survival under prolong drought (left) in Australia (note: all native plants were browned off); and submergence in 25 cm of water for 8 months (right) in Venezuela.
 Source: www.vetiver.org.